 Products that use serrano peppers

 If you live in the US, you most likely will be able to find fresh serranos in your local grocery store.
-You’ll also find some of the product below locally, while others are more easily sourced online.
+You’ll also find some of the products below locally, while others are more easily sourced online.

 Yellowbird is my favorite brand of serrano pepper sauce — it is extremely bright, moderately spicy, and uses cucumbers as a primary ingredient, making it reminiscent of spicy pickles.